vagnerjsmello/taskflow-cqrs-custom-mediator-without-mediatr/TaskFlow.CQRS.Api/README.md

+# TaskFlow 🧠
-# Task Flow CQRS Custom Mediator Without MediatR 🧠✅
+## CQRS with Custom Mediator — No MediatR

 This is a simple example of the **CQRS** pattern (Command Query Responsibility Segregation), using **.NET 9**, with no external libraries like MediatR.